 Proposals are also solicited for Pre-Approved Targets of Opportunity (TOOs).
 These are defined to be observations of unanticipated astronomical events, such as a supernova or a gamma-ray burst that must take place to trigger the observation.
 The number of times the Observatory can be used to respond to a TOO is limited by operational considerations with difficulty increasing with rapidity of response.
-The minimum expected response time for a TOO is 24 hours.
-The estimated number of TOOs available to the GO Program in Cycle 25 is shown in Table 7 below.
+The minimum expected response time for a TOO is 48 hours.
+The estimated number of TOOs available to the GO Program in Cycle 27 is shown in Table 7 below.

-Starting in Cycle 25, TOO proposals will be reviewed by TOO Topical Panels.
-In previous cycles, TOO proposals were reviewed by subject-specific Topical Panels along with non-TOO proposals.
-Starting in Cycle 25 TOOs will be reviewed in panels considering only TOO proposals and including panelists with diverse scientific backgrounds.
-TOO proposers are advised to bear in mind that some panelists from outside the area of expertise will be reviewing proposals.
+In addition to the distributed peer review, TOO proposals are further reviewed by TOO Topical Panels that only consider TOO proposals and are therefore evaluated by panelists with diverse scientific backgrounds.
+When writing proposals, TOO proposers are advised to bear in mind that some panelists from outside the area of expertise will be reviewing their proposals.